learn-co-curriculum/dsc-central-limit-theorem-lab/README.md

 As expected, this dataset is not normally distributed.

 For a more formal way to check if a dataset is normally distributed or not, we can make use of a statistical test.
-There are many different statistical tests that can be used to check for normality, but we'll keep it simple and just make use the `normaltest` function from scipy--see the [documentation](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.normaltest.html) if you have questions about how to use this method.
+There are many different statistical tests that can be used to check for normality, but we'll keep it simple and just make use of the `normaltest()` function from SciPy--see the [documentation](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.normaltest.html) if you have questions about how to use this method.

 In the cell below, use `normaltest()` to check if the dataset is normally distributed.